dcwangmit01/kops/hooks/nvidia-device-plugin/README.md

   --kubernetes-version 1.11.0
 ```

-### Enable the Kops Installation Hook and Device Plugins
+### Enable the Kops Installation Hook and DevicePlugins

 This should be safe to do for all machines, because the hook auto-detects if
 the machine is an AWS GPU instancetype and will NO-OP otherwise.
 Choose